darius/traitor/laplace-essay-on-probabilities.md

 *heads* has happened more often than *tails*: by that alone, we will be brought to believe that in the makeup of the coin there is a cause constantly favoring this.
-So too, in the conduct of life, is consistent good fortune a proof of shrewdness, which must lead us to preferably employ happy people.
+So too, in the conduct of life, is consistent good fortune a proof of shrewdness, which must lead us to prefer employing the fortunate.
 But if by the instability of circumstances we are continually led to a state of absolute indecision; if for example we change to a new coin for each toss; the past can shed no